-At 31 December 2019, the Group was subject to several legal claims in relation to disputes in respect of (i) an investment in a subsidiary; (ii) a property demolition; and (iii) certain contract disputes which, in the opinion of the directors of the Company, arose during the normal course of business.
+At 31 December 2020, the Group was subject to several legal claims in relation to disputes in respect of (i) an investment in a subsidiary; (ii) a property demolition; and (iii) certain contract disputes which, in the opinion of the directors of the Company, arose during the normal course of business.
 In determining whether provision for these legal claims in dispute is necessary requires an estimation of probability that an outflow of resources embodying economic benefits to be required for settling the obligation and an estimation of the amount of the obligation which can be measured reliably at the end of the reporting period.
-Based on the advices from the independent legal advisors, certain outstanding legal claims are still in the preliminary stage and the final outcome is unable to be determined at this stage.
+Based on the advices from the independent legal advisors, the final outcome of certain outstanding legal claims is unable to be determined at this stage.
 In the opinion of the directors of the Company, the Group has possible obligations in relation to certain legal disputes.
 Except for those accounted for in the financial statements, no other provision was considered necessary in the consolidated financial statements at the end of the reporting period.
-Disclosure of the litigations has been made in notes 34 and 35 to the financial statements.
+Disclosure of the litigations has been made in notes 32 and 33 to the financial statements.